-Investments of €84.8 million were made in Germany (plan for 2019: €98 million), €7.7 million in Italy (plan for 2019: €7 million), €2.1 million in Switzerland (plan for 2019: €8 million), €1.7 million in Austria (plan for 2019: €5 million) and €1.0 million in Poland (plan for 2019: €1 million).
+Investments of \le 84.8 million were made in Germany (plan for 2019: \le 98 million), \le 7.7 million in Italy (plan for 2019: \le 7 million), \le 2.1 million in Switzerland (plan for 2019: \le 8 million), \le 1.7 million in Austria (plan for 2019: \le 5 million) and \le 1.0 million in Poland (plan for 2019: \le 1 million).

 The investment in Optika Clarus is represented in the "Other" segment.
-Spending on the renovation of existing stores and opening of new ones totalled \in 63.8 million (plan for 2019: \in 55 million).
-Around \in 6.1 million was invested in increasing our production capacity (plan for 2019: \in 6 million) and a further \in 46.7 million was invested into the Fielmann Group's infrastructure and sales channels (plan for 2019: \in 59 million).
-Last year, Fielmann invested more than \in 20 million in training and continued professional development (plan for 2019: \in 20 million).
+Spending on the renovation of existing stores and opening of new ones totalled \leqslant 63.8 million (plan for 2019: \leqslant 55 million).
+Around \leqslant 6.1 million was invested in increasing our production capacity (plan for 2019: \leqslant 6 million) and a further \leqslant 46.7 million was invested into the Fielmann Group's infrastructure and sales channels (plan for 2019: \leqslant 59 million).
+Last year, Fielmann invested more than \leqslant 20 million in training and continued professional development (plan for 2019: \leqslant 20 million).

 The anticipated increases in market share for the financial year 2019 were achieved, particularly regionally and in our foreign growth markets.
 In the 2019 financial year, unit sales increased by 1.5% (plan for 2019: slight rise in unit sales compared to previous year), consolidated sales rose by 6.5% (plan for 2019: sales expansion slightly above the average of the previous year as well as above the average of the years from 2014 to 2018: 4.1%).
-Pre-tax earnings amount to ≤ 253.8 million and are therefore 1.2% higher than in the previous year (plan for 2019: pre-tax earnings at the level of the previous year).
+Pre-tax earnings amount to €253.8 million and are therefore 1.2% higher than in the previous year (plan for 2019: pre-tax earnings at the level of the previous year).
 Customer satisfaction stands at 91.1% (plan for 2019: to keep customer satisfaction at its present level of over 90%).
 The restrictions to public life that are in place at the time of compiling the Annual Report and are expected to continue in the weeks to come will have a negative impact on the number of units sold, sales revenue and profits.
 This impact is difficult to gauge and will also have an influence on liquidity.
 In order to strengthen financial resources and secure independence, the Management Board and Supervisory Board will propose to the General Meeting not pay out the dividend, thereby securing a liquidity of €163.8 million for the company (plan for 2019: shareholders will again benefit from the company's growth in the form of an appropriate dividend, as sales revenue and return on equity remain high for the retail sector).
 The pre-tax profit margin amounts to 16.7%, while return on equity after tax and income attributable to minority interests come to 31.7%.